tensorchord/envd-docs/docs/api/starlark/v0/runtime.md

 })
 ```

-  You can run `envd exec --command train` to train the model.
+  You can run `envd run --command train` to train the model.

 ## expose